Controlled Pressure Difference Source (G)

 -

-If the source is isentropic (the Isentropic power added parameter is enabled), then the isentropic ratio depends on the model of gas properties.
+If the source is isentropic (parameter Isentropic power added is included), then the isentropic ratio depends on the model of gas properties.

 The gas model The equation The ideal gas